Cognitive psychology: Working memory

-Though working memory is often thought of as just short-term memory, it is more clearly defined as the ability to process and maintain temporary information in a wide range of everyday activities in the face of distraction.
-The famously known capacity of memory of 7 plus or minus 2 is a combination of both memories in working memory and long-term memory.
+Though working memory is often thought of as a more accurate depiction of short-term memory, it additionally encompasses the ability to process, maintain, and manipulate temporary information across a wide range of everyday activities, even in the face of distraction.
+Working memory is time-limited (temporary) and capacity-limited.
+George Miller introduced the idea that humans can hold 7 plus or minus 2 items in working memory at a time, though Nelson Cowan's 4 plus or minus 1 may be more accurate.